Sea Sprite 23: Variants

 This model has a self-bailing cockpit, with molded fiberglass seats.
 It is not equipped with a mainsheet traveler.
 The mast is deck-stepped, forward of the coach house and there are two sets of lower shrouds.
 It a cabin with a companionway and steps.
 The cabin has sleeping accommodation for four people, with a double "V"-berth in the bow and two straight settee berths aft.
 The galley is located on both sides, just aft of the bow "V"-berth and is equipped with an ice box to port and a sink to starboard.
 This version was first built by Beetle Boats.

-Operational history

-The boat is supported by an active class club that organizes racing events, the Sea Sprite Association.
+Reception

 In a 2010 review Steve Henkel wrote, "worst features: The somewhat shallow draft of three feet detracts a bit from upwind performance, although reaching and running is unaffected."